Vivek0892/ECS-Deploy-different-env-dev-prod/README.md

 S3 buckets for terraform state and build artifacts - view it in the S3 console.
 DynamoDB table for terraform state locking - view it in the DynamoDB console.
 ALB - view it in the EC2 console.

-ECS cluster - view it in the ECS console.
+ECS cluster - view it in the ECS console. \
-ECR container registry - view it in the ECR console.
+ECR container registry - view it in the ECR console. \
-CodeCommit git repo - view it in the CodeCommit console.
+CodeCommit git repo - view it in the CodeCommit console. \
-CodeBuild project - view it in the CodeBuild console.
+CodeBuild project - view it in the CodeBuild console.  \
-CodePipeline build pipeline - view it in the CodePipeline console.
+CodePipeline build pipeline - view it in the CodePipeline console. \
-CodeDeploy blue/green deployment - view it in the CodeDeploy console.
+CodeDeploy blue/green deployment - view it in the CodeDeploy console. \
 Local Git setup

 In order to be able to interact with the CodeCommit repo created by this terraform stack, please make sure to setup your git installation appropriately.
 You will need to set the codecommit credential-helper for things to run smoothly.

-git config --global user.name "John Doe" # you might have set this up already git config --global user.email jdoe@thisismyemail.com # same here git config --global credential.helper '!aws codecommit credential-helper $@' git config --global credential.UseHttpPath true
+git config --global user.name "your_name" # you might have set this up already \
+git config --global user.email your_name@thisismyemail.com # same here \
+git config --global credential.helper '!aws codecommit credential-helper $@' \
+git config --global credential.UseHttpPath true

 You should now be able to clone the CodeCommit Repo to a local directory of your choice.
 The repo URL can be found looking at the terraform outputs of the stack, see source_repo_clone_url_http or run terraform output source_repo_clone_url_http.

 macOS users: In case you encounter weird HTTP 403 errors when cloning, please look at any previously stored CodeCommit credentials in your Keychain Access app, and delete them.

-Testing the application
+# Testing the application
 From the output of the Terraform build, note the Terraform output alb_address_dev (dev stage) and alb_address_prod (prod stage), or run terraform output alb_address_<stage>.
 With it, you should be able to access the application:

-Perform a GET request against the <your-alb-address-here>/mountains resource Check out the Swagger UI by GETting the <your-alb-address-here>/swagger-ui.html resource Changing the application and retesting
+Perform a GET request against the <your-alb-address-here>/mountains resource \
+Check out the Swagger UI by GETting the <your-alb-address-here>/swagger-ui.html resource

+Changing the application and retesting
 Testing the deployment process can best be tested by changing the application and observing how these end up in the respective stages.
 You can try this out by e.g. adding a mountain in the MountainsController class, and committing/pushing the change.
 This will trigger the following: